arielabade/llmEngineering/README.md

 - **LLM X** ([link to the folder's code]): This language model aims to **[description of what the LLM does]**.
 The output produced by it is as follows:

   - **[example output or description of the type of output generated]**

+## Pending Projects | To-do list

+- [ ] Create projects on hugging face spaces
+- [ ] Create a live project that is hosted on github pages/other server
+- [ ] Learn how docker works with llms
+- [ ] Learn how AWS works with LLMS
+- [ ] Learn more about langchain
+- [ ] Learn more about python code frameworks (django, etc)
+- [ ] Learn how pinecone based applicaton works